Skip to content

 But these people had just been through hell.
 They had witnessed, or in some cases helped to plan and execute, the laying off of dozens of colleagues and close friends.
 Like many startups, our company was a close-knit team and for many employees their primary friend group.

-In the days leading up to the layoff, I found myself obsessed with the question of how we would retain the remaining team.
-How could we get everyone to pull together, stick around, and see this herculean effort through?
+In the days leading up to the layoff, I found myself obsessed with the question of employee retention.
+How could we get everyone to pull together, stick around, and see this through?

 I explored the question with my leadership team and cofounders, with trusted friends and advisors, with my coach, and even with my therapist.
 I do not remember exactly where the realization crystallized, but I remember that it did.